Implications of a dark grand unification: Conclusion

 We have shown that $E_6$ and trinification can act as a dark grand unification, which unifies dark matter and normal matter in a nontrivial manner in a grand unified theory.
 Their breaking naturally leads to dark matter stability and neutrino mass generation at low energy.
 The $E_6$ unification broken implies a trinification-type theory at TeV scale, containing a vast of dark fields.
 However, the trinification broken manifestly reveals a universal 3-3-1-1 model at TeV scale, which is recognized for the first time and very predictive.
 First of all, the issue of tree-level FCNCs in the normal 3-3-1 and 3-3-1-1 model is solved.
 The neutrino mass is produced by a seesaw.
 The matter parity is automatically conserved at low energy.
 Dark matter candidates include a singlet and doublet scalar, a singlet and doublet fermion, and a doublet vector.
 All of them may be stabilized, responsible for dark matter.
 The direct detection is easily evaded, since doublet candidates are separated in mass.
 Considering the doublet vector as dark matter, we derive that its mass is 2.5 TeV, appropriate to precision electroweak measurement, dark matter direct detection, LEPII, and LHC bounds.

 In the scotogenic setup, the mass splitting of doublet neutral inert scalar component is crucial to set radiative neutrino mass generation.
 Given that the scotogenic scheme is of a gauge completion such that the inert scalar doublet becomes the Goldstone boson of a gauge vector doublet.
 The question is that may the radiative neutrino mass generation be mediated by the doublet vector instead of that before the gauge completion?
-The 3-3-1-1 model may reveal such a scotogenic gauge mechanism to be worth exploring.
+The 3-3-1-1 model might reveal such a scotogenic gauge mechanism as worth exploring, giving a contribution comparable to the tree-level seesaw contribution.
+However, the theory also gives rise to a coupling (identical to charged lepton coupling) of the active neutrino with a dark doublet neutral lepton and a dark singlet scalar inducing scotogenic neutrino masses appropriate to experiment, given that the second and third family right-handed neutrinos are light, namely they obtain Majorana masses at the weak (GeV) scale and GeV (10 MeV) scale for $u\sim v$ ($u/v\sim 10$), respectively.
+In all cases, the Majorana mass of the first family right-handed neutrino is above TeV.